GermanCM/analytics_toolkit/README.md

 # Analytics_toolkit
 ---

-This is a repository to allocate internal utilities for several steps in an analytics pipeline, like data extraction, exploratory analysis, visualizations, data processing, etc
+This is a repository to allocate internal utilities for several steps in an analytics pipeline, like data extraction, exploratory analysis, visualizations, data processing, etc.

-This includes a battery of tests with which the developed modules should be tested, both from a operational and logical perspective.
+This includes a battery of tests with which the developed modules should be tested, both from an operational and business-logical perspective.

 The main idea of this repository could be something as follows: